-Bengali pumpkin curry step-by-step recipe with photos.
+Bengali pumpkin curry step-by-step recipe with video and photos.

 Bengali style pumpkin curry or kumro chokka is made with pumpkin, potatoes, and brown chickpea (or kala chana).
 This simple no onion no garlic dish is an excellent accompaniment to both rice and roti.
 Traditionally, it is a summer dish as pumpkin is available only during summer, but these days we can enjoy it any time of the year.